The following child protection procedures are underpinned by numerous pieces of legislation including Working Together to Safeguard Children 2018.

 Reporting concerns and/or allegations

 All volunteers have a role in the prevention of abuse and a duty to report any suspicion, concern or allegation of abuse.
 All incidents of suspected or alleged abuse should be acted upon immediately, following the safeguarding procedures of the local church, if established, or by following the procedures of GBM below.
-See also the Flowchart for the procedure when concerns are raised about a child/person’s safety or welfare or if they disclose abuse which shows what action should be taken.
+Low-level concerns, such as someone being over friendly to children/having favourites etc., which don’t meet an allegation threshold or aren’t serious enough for reporting to a LADO, should also be noted and shared in the appropriate manner.
+See also the Flowchart for procedure when concerns are raised about a child/person’s safety or welfare or if they disclose abuse (Page 9) which shows what action should be taken.

 - Inform the team leader/GBM leader in charge

-- Consult with the church and/or GBM safeguarding designated person and agree on a course of action
+- Consult with the church and/or GBM safeguarding designated person and agree a course of action

 - If advised by church/GBM safeguarding designated person, inform parents/carers of the concerns